 Innovation, including new product development, is a key component of our growth strategy.
 We continuously seek to understand our consumers and develop products that address their desire for organic, natural and better-for-you alternatives to conventional packaged foods and personal care products.
 We have a demonstrated track record of extending our product offerings into other product categories.
-A team of professional product development staff incorporates product ideas from all areas of our business in order to formulate new products.
+A team of professional product developers, including microbiologists, nutritionists, food scientists, chefs and chemists, work to develop products to meet changing consumer needs.
+Our research and development staff incorporates product ideas from all areas of our business in order to formulate new products.
 In addition to developing new products, the research and development staff routinely reformulates and improves existing products based on advances in ingredients, packaging and technology.
 In addition to our Company-sponsored research and development activities, in order to quickly and economically introduce our new products to market, we may partner with contract manufacturers that make our products according to our formulas or other specifications.
 The Company also partners with certain customers from time to time on exclusive customer initiatives.
 The Company's research and development expenditures do not include the expenditures on such activities undertaken by co-packers and suppliers who develop numerous products on behalf of the Company and on their own initiative with the expectation that the Company will accept their new product ideas and market them under the Company's brands.